bdconradasu/Midterm-Project-Continued/README.md

 Review project instructions in the index.html file for this directory.

-This repo can be cloned or downloaded [here]{https://github.com/bdconradasu/midterm_project}.
+This repo can be cloned or downloaded for reference.